Louisiana Concealed Carry Laws Summary

 www.lsp.org

-Length of Permit Validity: 5 years or lifetime
+Length of Permit Validity

-While Concealed Carry Inc strives to maintain legal reference information updated on this website; you as the reader and gun owner are responsible to do any and all necessary research and consult with a local attorney before making any decisions.
-Concealed Carry Inc is not liable for any misinformation, inaccuracies, or actions taken based on this information.
+While Concealed Carry Inc strives to maintain legal reference information updated on this website from publicly available sources; you as the reader and gun owner are responsible to do any and all necessary research and consult with a local attorney before making any decisions.
+Concealed Carry Inc is not a government agency is not affiliated with a government agency and is not liable for any misinformation, inaccuracies, or actions taken based on this information.
 We are not attorneys and this information is not legal advice.
 If you see any information you feel is outdated or incorrect please contact us.

 Legal Summaries for all 50 states are available free on our site and mobile app.